 We record investment gains and losses on available-for-sale fixed maturity securities in earnings when the securities are sold.
 For securities in an unrealized loss position, we recognize a loss in earnings for the excess of amortized cost over fair value if we intend to sell before the price recovers.
 As of the balance sheet date, we evaluate unrealized losses, considering the severity of the decline in value, creditworthiness of the issuer and other relevant factors.
 We record an allowance for credit losses, limited to the excess of amortized cost over fair value, with a corresponding charge to earnings if the present value of estimated expected cash flows is less than the present value of contractual cash flows.
 The allowance may be subsequently increased or decreased based on the prevailing facts and circumstances.
-The portion of the unrealized loss that is not related to a credit loss is recognized in other comprehensive income.
+The portion of the unrealized loss is recognized in other comprehensive income.